Sobeston/zig.guide/chapter-1.md

 }
 ```

-Payload capturing works in many places for optionals.
+Payload capturing works in many places for optionals, meaning that in the event that it is non-null we can "capture" its non-null value.

-Here we use an `if` optional payload capture; a and b are equivalent here.
+Here we use an `if` optional payload capture; a and b are equivalent here. `if (b) |value|` captures the value of `b` (in the cases where `b` is not null), and copies it inside `value`.

 ```zig
 test "if optional payload capture" {